Uncut Gems

 Close

-The film premiered at the 46th Telluride Film Festival on August 30, 2019.
+Uncut Gems premiered at the 46th Telluride Film Festival on August 30, 2019.
 A24 gave it a limited release in the United States on December 13 and a wide release on December 25.
-Uncut Gems was a box-office success and received acclaim, especially for Sandler's against-type performance, which several reviewers called the best of his career.
-The film was chosen by the National Board of Review as one of the top ten films of 2019.
+It was a box-office success and received acclaim, especially for Sandler's against-type performance, which several reviewers called the best of his career.
+Uncut Gems was chosen by the National Board of Review as one of the top ten films of 2019, and it has been included in lists of the greatest films of the 21st century.[6][7]

 Plot

-Howard meets Demany at a nightclub party hosted by R&B singer the Weeknd to retrieve the opal, only to find that Garnett still has it.
-Howard catches Julia with the Weeknd in the club bathroom and believes they were having sex.
-He fights the Weeknd and orders Julia to leave his apartment.
+Howard meets Demany at a nightclub party hosted by the singer the Weeknd to retrieve the opal, but learns that Garnett still has it.
+Howard discovers Julia snorting cocaine in a bathroom with the Weeknd and gets into a fight with him.
+Feeling betrayed, Howard confronts Julia and demands that she move out of his apartment.

 Cast